andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 because of the Legion support.

-The Legion has also been instrumental in the education of the children of veterans and has acted as their liason.
+The Legion has also been instrumental in the education of the children of veterans and has acted as their liaison.
 One of the biggest projects of the Legion each year is the Boys State program, where youth are given a first hand experience at understanding governmental procedures.